hl2jeep/Hydroxide/README.md

 * Http Spy (TESTING)
     * Log the use of the request or syn.request function
     * Log the use of game:HttpGet and game:HttpGetAsync
-    * Log the use of HttpService's request functions
+    * Log the use of HttpService's request functions (SOON)
+    * Prevent people from using anti-HttpSpy

 More to come, soon.